 People who have headaches that are very severe or get progressively worse should also see a doctor.

-Many headaches can be treated quickly and successfully at home by trying the following:
+Many people can treat headaches quickly and successfully at home by trying the following:

 - applying a warm or cold compress to the back of the neck